 Ideas for the garden, local woodland, countryside town or the local park.

 Be pavement artists for the day – well in your own garden anyway.
-Decorate the patio or stone steps with colourful chalks.

 Find a corner of the garden and Make A Worm Bin with peelings, apple cores and old teabags.
 Kids will be fascinated by watching the peelings rot and the worms will love you.